stouset/twitter_bootstrap_form_for/README.markdown

   / wraps a section in a fieldset with the provided legend text = f.inputs 'Sign up', class: 'sign_up' do

-    / generate a standard email field
+    / generate a email field
-    / also showing overriding the div_class around the input element on a horizontal form = f.email_field :email
+    = f.email_field :email

-    / generate a field for the user name with a custom label, a placeholder text, / a bootstrap class to make the form field larger and overwrites the / default class on the input element wrapper in horizontal forms.
+    / generate a text field with a custom label, a placeholder text, custom attributes / (class and id) for the input element, a custom class for the wrapper around the input element / and custom attributes for the form-group wrapper.
-    = f.text_field :name, 'Username', placeholder: 'Choose your user name.', class: 'input-lg', div_class: 'col-md-6'
+    = f.text_field :name, 'Username', placeholder: 'Choose your user name.', class: 'input-lg', id: 'username-input',
+        div_class: 'col-md-6',
+        form_group_html: { id: 'bar', class: 'foo' }

     / generate a password field with a descriptive aside = f.password_field :password do